telefonicaid/fiware-sth-comet/resources/README.md

     `assertEntriesPerCollection(expectedEntriesPerCollection)`.
 Obviously, the `entriesPerCollection` number will depend on the parameters passed to the performance test run.
 -   `prune_raw_collection.py`: Script to prune the raw samples collection.
 It allows to reduce the number of samples associated to each entity-attribute to the most recent N ones, deleting the rest.
+In addition, it can create indexes recommended [according documentation](../doc/manuals/db_indexes.md).
 Its configuration is provided in the script itself.
 It requires Pymongo 3.0.3 (newer version may work but I didn't tested).

 [Top](#section0)